spiral/docs/docs/en/component/serializer.md

 }
 ```

-You need to implement the `serialize` method with one `$payload` parameter, and this method should return
+You need to implement the `serialize` method with the `$payload` parameter, and this method should return
 the serialized data.
 And the `unserialize` method, which in the parameters accepts serialized data `$payload`
-and optionally the name of the class or object `$type` into which this information will be deserialized.
+and optionally the name of the class or object `$type` into which the payload should be deserialized.

 ### Registering a new Serializer